Wounded Warrior Project Shares Guidance on Claims Assistance Services

 The PACT Act and Predatory Claims Practices

-While the PACT Act was a significant legislative win for veterans nationwide, it also created opportunities for fraudulent and predatory practices targeting newly eligible veterans.
+While the PACT Act was a significant legislative win for veterans nationwide, it also created opportunities for fraudulent and predatory practices targeting eligible veterans.

 Tips When Looking for Claims Assistance

-1. Be wary of signing contracts.
+1. Be cautious with contracts.

 Some predatory claims companies use confusing tactics or ambiguous language in contracts, purposely designed to mislead the veteran.